ozelalisen/Transformer-Model-Architectures-for-Context-Aware-Next-Activity-Prediction/README.md

-### README

 # Transformer Model Architectures for Context-Aware Next Activity Prediction

-## Goal

-The aim of this project is to evaluate the effect of different architecture types and prefix lengths on the next activity prediction in process mining.
-In particular, we focus on the impact of hierarchical models (indicated by "multiple" in the model type) and various prefix lengths.
+The aim of this project is to evaluate the impact of different model architectures on next activity prediction in process mining.
+This includes various model types such as transformers, LSTMs, and dense networks, both with and without hierarchical structures.
+The hierarchical models are indicated by "multiple" in the model type.
+Additionally, the project explores the influence of different prefix lengths on the prediction performance.

 ## Overview